Henry Hynoski Sr.

-Henry Philip Hynoski Sr. (born May 30, 1953) is an American former professional football running back who played one season with the Cleveland Browns of the National Football League (NFL).
-He was selected by the Browns in the sixth round of the 1975 NFL draft after playing college football at Temple University.
+Henry Philip Hynoski Sr. (born May 30, 1953) is an American former professional football player who was a running back for one season with the Cleveland Browns of the National Football League (NFL).
+He was selected by the Browns in the sixth round of the 1975 NFL draft after playing college football for the Temple Owls.

 Early life and college

 Henry Philip Hynoski Sr. was born on May 30, 1953, in Mount Carmel, Pennsylvania.
 He attended Mount Carmel High School in Mount Carmel.

 Hynoski was a member of the Temple Owls of Temple University from 1971 to 1974 and a three-year letterman from 1972 to 1974.
 He rushed 77 times for 331 yards and two touchdowns in 1972 while also catching two passes for 19 yards.
 In 1973, he recorded 156 carries for 881 yards and seven touchdowns, and seven receptions for 120 yards and three touchdowns.
 As a senior in 1974, Hynoski rushed 206 times for 1,006 yards and seven touchdowns while catching 24 passes for 274 yards and two touchdowns.
 He was named second-team All-East by the Associated Press for the 1974 season.
 His 2,218 career rushing yards were the most in school history at the time.
 Hynoski was inducted into the Pennsylvania Sports Hall of Fame in 1989 and the Temple University Athletics Hall of Fame in 1994.